dergigi/dergigi.github.io/bitcoin/lessons/ch1-00-philosophy.md

 Looking at Bitcoin superficially, one might conclude that it is slow, wasteful, unnecessarily redundant, and overly paranoid.
-Looking at Bitcoin inquisitively, one might find out that things are not always as they seem.
+Looking at Bitcoin inquisitively, one might find out that things are not as they seem at first glance.

 Bitcoin has a way of taking your assumptions and turning them on their heads.
 After a while, just when you were about to get comfortable again, Bitcoin will smash through the wall like a bull in a china shop and shatter your assumptions once more.

-{% include image.html otherPost="2019-01-11-economic-teachings-of-bitcoin" name="blind-monks.jpg" caption="Blind monks examining Bitcoin" %}
+{% include image.html otherPost="2019-01-11-economic-teachings-of-bitcoin" name="blind-monks.jpg" caption="Blind monks examining the Bitcoin bull" %}

 Bitcoin is a child of many disciplines.
 Like blind monks examining an elephant, everyone who approaches this novel technology does so from a different angle.
 And everyone will come to different conclusions about the nature of the beast.
-None of them wrong, necessarily, but all of them incomplete.

-The following lessons are about some of my conceptual and philosophical assumptions which Bitcoin shattered, and the conclusions I arrived at.
-Questions of immutability, scarcity, locality, and identity are explored.
+The following lessons are about some of my assumptions which Bitcoin shattered, and the conclusions I arrived at.
+Philosophical questions of immutability, scarcity, locality, and identity are explored.

 {% include lesson-list.html chapter="1"%}